isabella232/journeys.en/help/using/building-journeys/sharing-fetch-fields.md

 A timeout can occur, in two cases:

-* at the first attempt to execute the action.
+* at the first attempt the action is executed.
 In this case, the execution is not finished, so there is no underlying error
-* on a retry: in this case, the actionExecOrigError/actionExecOrigErrorCode describes the error encountered on the attempt before the retry
+* on a retry: in this case, the actionExecOrigError/actionExecOrigErrorCode describes the error encountered on the attempt before the retry.

-For instance, let's say that we are trying to fetch data from UPS and we get a HTTP 500 error at the first attempt.
-We will retry the fetch, but the duration of the 2 attempts exceeds the timeout.
+For instance, ldata is being fetched from Unified Profile Service and and an HTTP 500 error is returned at the first attempt.
+The fetch is retried, but the duration of the 2 attempts exceeds the timeout.
 Then the action execution is tagged as timedout.
-In order not to loose the fact that this timedout has been raised because of a HTTP 500, the action part will look like:
+The action part will look like:

 ```
     ...